Shasta Lake Fishing Report | Fishing Shasta Lake

 Summer Fishing On Shasta Lake

-During summer, the weather in Shasta Lake is warm and dry with clear blue skies.
-The air temperature can range from the mid-80s to low 100s (°F) during the day and drops to the mid-50s at night.
-The wind speed is typically low, ranging from 5-10 mph, but can increase in the afternoons up to 20 mph.
+For the most past the summer has been warm and dry with clear blue skies… great fishing weather.
+The air temperature ranged from the mid-80s to low 100s (°F) during the day and drops to the mid-50s at night.
+The wind speed has been typically low, ranging from 5-10 mph, but increased in the afternoons up to 20 mph.

-As for the forage of bass and trout during the summer in Shasta Lake, threadfin shad and small minnows are the primary prey.
+Bass and trout eat a variety of things during the summer.
+They especesially like threadfin shad and small minnows are the primary prey.

 The warm water temperatures cause baitfish to school and move to the shallower areas of the lake, attracting the predators.